-Scenario A: Let’s imagine you only had $10 to invest into inventory.
+Scenario A: Let’s imagine you only had $10 to invest in inventory.
 You’ve found a book with a potential profit of $50 and a price tag of $10.
 This seems like a great find but it depends.
 By purchasing this book to resell, you now have spent all of your available cash flow on one book and are unable to continue buying inventory.
 Once the book has been processed and sent to Amazon, it sits in inventory for 3 weeks.
 Over that time the price has dropped by $10.
 The book then sells and you have now profited $40.
 The final calculation is $40 gross profit minus $10 COGS giving you a final net profit of $30.
 The profit ratio here is 1 to 3.
 You received your $10 investment back after 3 weeks and have $40 to spend.

 Scenario B: With the $10 you decided to skip the high-cost book and buy only books with a 1/10 investment/profit ratio.
 You found books that met that criteria.
 The total potential profit for all ten books is $130.
-Now you’ve sent the books into Amazon.
+Now you’ve sent the books to Amazon.
 In the first 3 weeks, 6 books sold for an average of $10 profit ($60 total gross profit).
 It takes another 2 months for the other 4 books to sell.
-After price drops, the gross profit for the remaining books is $30.
-With a total gross profit $90 minus COGS ($10) your final net profit is $80.
+After the price drops, the gross profit for the remaining books is $30.
+With a total gross profit of $90 minus COGS ($10) your final net profit is $80.
 The final profit ratio is 1 to 8.
-You received your initial investment of $10 plus an addition $50 by week 3.
+You received your initial investment of $10 plus an additional $50 by week 3.
 In Scenario B, you have $60 in cash flow by week 3 to invest in inventory.

 In scenario B, you diversified your risk by spending less on books and as a result, made more of a return in the same amount of time.
 In Scenario A you have $40 to reinvest by week 3 and in scenario B $60.
 Accumulating sales on Amazon is a snowball process.
 The more inventory you send, the more likely you will make sales.
 In Scenario B, the extra $20 in cash by week 3 goes a long way.
 You have an option to buy 20 more books that meet the same criteria and continue the process.